kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ```

 ## 2.2 Run the test
 Running the test will *fail*.
 This is quite intentional!
-Notice the text at the top of the below error message, it says *Proposed output*.
+Notice the text at the top of the error message below, it says *Proposed output*.
 This is in fact **proposed C# code, that you can paste directly into your test to make it green**.

 ```C#
 Proposed output for unit test: